-I hope to be accepted to your especially distinguished and competitive Nurse Anesthesia Program at the University of XXXX because I am attracted to the small class size and the high first-time and overall pass rate for the National Certification Examination.
-I am a strong candidate and a good fit for your program because I am highly skilled in the care of critically ill patients and especially well trained and experienced in ventilator management, vasoactive drip administration/titration, and invasive procedures hemodynamic monitoring.
+I hope to be accepted to your distinguished and competitive Nurse Anesthesia Program at the University of XXXX because I am attracted to the small class size and the high first-time and overall pass rate for the National Certification Examination.
+I am a strong candidate and a good fit for your program because I am highly skilled in the care of critically ill patients and especially well trained and experienced in invasive procedures, ventilator management, vasoactive drip administration/titration, and hemodynamic monitoring.

-Highly adaptable in dynamic, fast-paced environments, I am a critical thinker who is highly motivated, with broad clinical experience to draw from, holding both CEN and CCRN certifications.
+Highly adaptable in dynamic, fast-paced environments, I am a critical thinker who is highly motivated, with broad clinical experience to draw upon, holding both CEN and CCRN certifications.
 I have had the pleasure of shadowing two CRNAs for nearly 50 hours.
-I routinely receive surgical patients in the CVICU, and almost always, they are accompanied by the CRNA, the anesthesia provider for the case.
-As a result, I have been intensely informally observing CRNAs since I began in intensive care, and I never cease to admire their excellent knowledge, skill, and poise.
+I routinely receive surgical patients in the CVICU, and almost always, they are accompanied by the CRNA.
+As a result, I have been intensely yet informally observing CRNAs since I began in intensive care, and I never cease to admire their excellent knowledge, skill, and poise.

 The unique thing about this patient was that the physicians didn't give him much of a chance; nevertheless, we like to think his outstanding nursing care helped him turn that corner.
 He had some cognitive disability due to the anoxic brain injury from the heart attack and, as a result, had difficulty with appropriate nutrition intake.
 This lack of information resulted in his sternum incision taking time to heal.
-All the while coordinating with occupational therapists, speech therapists, and physical therapists, his nurses worked with him to get him to a point where he could go home.
+All the while coordinating with occupational, speech, and physical therapists, his nurses, worked with him to get him to a point where he could go home.
 All of the staff in the unit knew him well, and while caring for him could be challenging at times, it was amazing to see how far he had come.
-I was there the day he went home, and it was instead moving to see him off after such an extended stay with us.
+I was there the day he went home, and it was moving to see him off after such an extended stay with us.

 I look forward in my future to being involved in new medication research.
-Dedicated to lifelong education and research, I plan to stay engaged with the academic community.
+I plan to stay engaged with the academic community and dedicated to lifelong education and research.
 I would love to have the opportunity to teach at some point in my career as a Nurse Anesthesia professional.
 I admire organizations like Project Helping Hands and look forward to helping non-profits in nursing care for the underserved as long as I remain on my feet.